-The technological infrastructure specific to UNMAKEABLELOVE is Re-Actor, a five-meter diameter hexagonal construction with six rear projected screens and stereoscopic 3D viewing.
+Re-Actor is a five-meter diameter hexagonal construction with six rear projected screens and stereoscopic 3D viewing using twelve projectors, passive Polaroid filters and glasses.
 UNMAKEABLELOVE uses six torches, mounted in front of these screens, to enable the visitors to peer into the virtual world.
+The virtual light beams generated by these interactive torches intersect and illuminate the computer-generated figures that inhabit its virtually represented interior.